Postpartum Euphoria (“Baby Pinks”): What’s Normal and When to Seek Help

 Can postpartum euphoria occur before depression?

 Yes.
-Early mood elevation does not protect against postpartum depression and may increase risk.
+Early mood elevation during the postpartum period does not protect against depression.

 Does postpartum euphoria always require treatment?

-No. Brief symptoms may only require monitoring and often resolve on their own.
+No. Brief symptoms may only require monitoring and may resolve on their own.

 Further reading